Proposed Agent Licence Reforms in NSW (as at 14 September, 2018)(and as at 13 May, 2019)

 We have been confronted by lots of claims and counter-claims about what is happening in the NSW property industry regarding licensing reforms, and when these changes will occur.
-To the very best of our knowledge, these are the answers to those questions, as at 1 June, 2018.
+To the very best of our knowledge, these are the answers to those questions, as at 14 September, 2018 – and even (still) at 13th May, 2019 ther eis no word from the Regulator in NSW of when the licensing reforms will be implemented.

 Frequently Asked Questions

 Have the Regulations been drafted by Fair Trading?
 No, not yet.
-They have NOT been drafted, let alone approved, or passed
+The Regulations have still NOT been finalised, let alone released for industry discussion, nor approved, nor passed

 Should I get my licence now?
 Why not?
 Education and training should be a life-long pursuit …. for everyone

 Will it be easier now or after the Regulations are implemented?
 We don’t know for sure – because we don’t know what the new Regulations will say.
-They said it would be 7 units for the COR, then they said 5 – then they said “5 is like 7”!
-Until we see the new training package and the new Regulations, it’s anyone’s guess what will be
+“They” said it would be 7 units for the COR, then “they” said 5 – then “they” said “5 is like 7”!
+Until we see the new training package and the new Regulations, it’s anyone’s guess what will be.
+“They” are still saying it will be 5 on their website, but ….

 Does everyone with a Certificate of Registration have to get their Licence?
 That is what is being proposed.
 The Reform Paper suggested it should be done within four (4) years

 Will all licensed agents have to get the Diploma?
 The Reform Paper suggested that “a grandfather clause” be put in place for those who are existing Licensees-in-Charge.
-The Diploma will be the qualification for those wanting to be L-I-C (after the Reforms), as well as a requirement for 2 years’ experience as a Licensed Agent
+The Diploma will be the qualification for those wanting to be L-I-C (after the Regulations are introduced), as well as a requirement for 2 years’ experience as a Licensed Agent

 Are these reforms a good idea?
 Some of them are excellent proposals, and anything that increases the knowledge, skills and experience of agents is a great thing for the industry